 Interfere With Healthy Digestion

 Chewing is a critical part of the digestion process.
 Our saliva begins to break food down on a chemical level while our teeth break it apart into more manageable pieces.
 Crooked teeth can make it difficult or even impossible to chew food enough, which forces the rest of the digestive system to pick up the slack.
-This can lead to a number of unpleasant GI consequences
+This can lead to a number of unpleasant GI consequences, and it can even make it harder to lose weight!VIDEO

 Can Interfere With Healthy Breathing

 If your teeth don’t fit comfortably together, you might keep them apart instead of closing your jaws when resting.
-This can lead to mouth breathing
+This can lead to mouth breathing, which has many negative health effects.
+The two most connected to oral health concerns are chronic bad breath and dry mouth.

 Can Cause Jaw Problems